Clinical Professor, Department of Population Health

-He trained in internal medicine at Brigham & Women's Hospital, where he practiced primary care at the Southern Jamaica Plain Health Center, and was a clinical fellow at Harvard Medical School.
+He trained in internal medicine at Brigham & Women's Hospital, where he received the Dunne Award for Compassionate Care, and was a clinical fellow at Harvard Medical School.
 During his training, he did clinical work in Guatemala, Peru, Botswana, Ghana, and India.
-He received his M.D. with Alpha Omega Alpha distinction from Penn, an MSc in global public health as a Rhodes Scholar at Oxford, and graduated summa cum laude from Duke.
+He received his M.D. with Alpha Omega Alpha distinction from Penn.
+He also earned an MSc in global public health as a Rhodes Scholar at Oxford, and graduated summa cum laude from Duke.

 MD from University of Pennsylvania